This website is being reviewed for updates. Some information is offline. We apologize for any inconvenience.

 • Need: To increase access to healthy foods in two rural Nevada counties.

-• Intervention: HCC and the Rural Health and Nutrition Initiative (RHNI) run food pantries, community and school gardens, a farmers market, and a greenhouse.
+• Intervention: HCC and the Rural Health and Nutrition Initiative (RHNI) run food pantries, assist with community and school gardens, and have a farmers market during the summer.

 • Results: The three food pantries together serve about 3,600 people and distribute over 100,000 pounds of food each month.